Purple (Stone Temple Pilots album): Critical reception

-Contemporary reviews
+Contemporary

-Purple received mixed-to-negative reviews on release, with critics noting a lack of originality.
+Purple received mixed-to-negative reviews on release, with critics perceiving a lack of originality.
 Greg Kot of the Chicago Tribune called it a "hollow, superficial" follow-up to Core, finding that it recycles the sound of "Plush" and relies on overproduced grunge formulas.
+In The Village Voice, Robert Christgau dismissed Purple as a "dud".
 Writing for Entertainment Weekly, David Browne noted multiple musical influences from contemporary bands at the time and remarked that they "pull off these copycat melodies with supreme skill".
 Rolling Stone's Lorraine Ali also acknowledged the band's derivative tendencies but praised the album's confidence, emotional range, and musical diversity.
 Despite the continued comparisons to other bands, Ali suggested that "Purple will blow your skirt up – if you let it".
+Mick Wall for Raw Magazine praised the songs, writing, "That they can come up with something like the jaw-grinding 'Vasoline' and lay it four-square next to the bleary-eyed beauty of, say, 'Kitchen Ware & Candy Bars', or combine elements of both, as on the swanky new single, 'Interstate Love Song', may have worked against them in terms of their noise cred, but it is a gift which has propelled their music beyond the snare of catch-names like Grunge and into the realms of the truly timeless."
+Raw ranked it number 7 on their list of best albums of 1994.